Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features

 To facilitate a better blend of the visual and semantic features, we propose a visual clue masking strategy, which is motivated by VisionLAN~\cite{VisionLAN}.
 This strategy selects a single character randomly and hides corresponding visual features based on the attention map, $\mathbf{A}^\text{V-S}$, identified in the seed text generation.
 By explicitly deleting influential features for the character estimation, the multi-modal FE module becomes stimulated to encode semantic knowledge into the visual features in order to compensate for the missing visual clues.
 Figure~\ref{fig:Masking} provides the conceptual description of the visual clue masking strategy.

 The masking process chooses a position randomly in a character sequence and finds the top-$K$ visual features relevant to the chosen position.
 For example, if the fourth position is selected, the process identifies the front $K$ visual features in the descending order of the attention scores at the fourth position.
 The identified visual features are replaced into $\mathbf{v}_{\text{[MASK]}}\in\mathbb{R}^{D}$.
 The visual clue masking is only applied in the training phase.
 To reduce the discrepancy between training and evaluating phases, we keep the identified features unchanged with probability 0.1, as like \cite{devlin-etal-2019-bert}.
-We evaluated multiple masking strategies under the combinations of semantic and visual features and found that only visual clue masking is effective.
-We will provide the discussion at \S4.6.